 Only 1 out of every 100 Readers Comment on your Blog

-Jakob Nielsen’s latest study finds that 90% of online community users are lurkers (read or observe without contributing) with only 9% of users contributing ‘a little’ and 1% actively contributing.
+A Jakob Nielsen study once found that 90% of online community users are lurkers (read or observe without contributing) with only 9% of users contributing ‘a little’ and 1% actively contributing.

-So 1% of your blog’s users are actively engaging with your blog and the rest are at best occasional contributers.
+Are only 1% of your blog’s users are actively engaging with your blog?

-To some extent this is just the way it is and we probably need to just get used to it – however when it comes to comments there are some ways to encourage more interactivity on your blog:
+When it comes to comments there are some ways to encourage more interactivity and participation on your blog:

 10 Ways to Increase Comment Numbers on Your Blog